PhilomathJ/dotfiles_philomathj/README.md

 # dotfiles

 All my dotfiles for ~~Debian~~ Manjaro-based machines

+Can easily be adapted for other distros.
+The philosophy is the same just file locations will be different

 I use a Git [bare repo](https://www.geeksforgeeks.org/bare-repositories-in-git/) for managing all my dotfiles.
 The script here goes through all the steps (which can also be done manually) for pulling down these dotfiules to a new system